-I love the readings at Mass during this Easter season.
+I find the readings at Mass during this Easter season joyful and life-giving.
 Aside from the beautiful Gospel readings on Sundays there are other very interesting passages.
 They are very relevant to those of us who live in the Western World where the Church faces many pressures.

 The stone is rolled away and we are opened up to new possibilities, new life and seeing things radically differently.
 This is accomplished by God.
 Our task is to allow it to be done.